Routine use cases

 What to do next

-For "A practical way to fit face yoga into before-skincare timing", choose one low-pressure action: return to a trusted source when a claim sounds too strong.
-Use the related Orena guide for "A practical way to fit face yoga into before-skincare timing" when you want app support for that action.
-The useful signal for "A practical way to fit face yoga into before-skincare timing" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.
+For "Routine fit: before skincare timing", choose one low-pressure action: return to a trusted source when a claim sounds too strong.
+Use the related Orena guide for "Routine fit: before skincare timing" when you want app support for that action.
+The useful signal for "Routine fit: before skincare timing" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.

 Evidence boundary